ScSteffen/CharmNet/README.md

     sh update_KiT-RT.sh
     ```

-## How CharmNet works
+## How CharmKiT works

-CharmNet uses [UM-Bridge](https://um-bridge-benchmarks.readthedocs.io/en/docs/) as a driver for easy access to the [KiT-RT](https://github.com/CSMMLab/KiT-RT) solver suite.
+CharmKiT uses [UM-Bridge](https://um-bridge-benchmarks.readthedocs.io/en/docs/) as a driver for easy access to the [KiT-RT](https://github.com/CSMMLab/KiT-RT) solver suite.

 In a nutshell: Each test case, i.e. Lattice, Hohlraum,..., consists of a server script and a client script.